stimulus-use/stimulus-use/docs/use-breakpoints.md

 ### The `eventPrefix` option

-You can also prefix the event names by speciyfing the `eventPrefix` option:
+You can also prefix the event names by specifying the `eventPrefix` option:

 | Option | Value | Event name (for the breakpoint `lg`) |